swan-io/use-form/README.md

 const optionalValidator = toOptionalValidator(validator);
 ```

-This function also accept a second param (required for non-string validators) to specify what is the empty value.
+This function also accept a second param (required for non-string validators) to specify what is an empty value.

 ```tsx
 import { toOptionalValidator, Validator } from "react-ux-form";